man455/wordpress-job-manager/readme.txt

 * FIXED: Category lists weren't displaying properly for some users
 * FIXED: HTML Calendar in the frontend job select
 * FIXED: (Hopefully) Activation error in WordPress Multi Site
+* FIXED: Some PHP warnings on the Admin Jobs List page

 = 0.7.15 =
 * CHANGED: "Powered By" line now defaults to off